The 24 Best Dive Bars to Visit in America

 Photography courtesy of Paul R. | Yelp

-This is your classic old-school, small-town bar, but with a twist.
-Here you’ll find surprises such as the great bar food menu and a surprisingly robust craft beer list.
+This is your classic old-school, small-town bar but with a twist.
+You’ll find surprises such as the excellent bar food menu and a surprisingly robust craft beer list here.
 They even occasionally host tap takeovers from cool local craft breweries.
 But make no mistake, this is a dive bar through and through.
-From the wood paneling to the Pittsburgh Steelers tin tackers and the plastic picnic baskets this hole-in-the-wall uses to serve food, RJ’s has dive bar written all over it.
+From the wood paneling to the Pittsburgh Steelers tin tackers and the plastic picnic baskets, this hole-in-the-wall uses to serve food, RJ’s has dive bar written all over it.

 Learn more